 Cardiff Castle is one of the most iconic attractions in all of Wales.
-From its origins as a roman fort in the 1st century, to its development as a Norman keep in the 11th century, and the final addition of the gothic manor in the Victorian period, the castle has a long and fascinating history.
-Set in stunning garden grounds, visitors flock to the castle and it’s definitely not to be missed by anyone passing through Cardiff.
+From its origins as a Roman fort in the 1st century to its development as a Norman keep in the 11th century, and the final addition of the gothic manor in the Victorian period, the castle has a long and fascinating history.

 Accommodation here caters to all budgets and preferences, with a good mix of affordable and luxury options.
 There is a good variety of hotels, apartments, and guesthouses here, so you will definitely be able to find a place to stay that suits you.

-Stay in City Centre if Visiting Cardiff Castle is a priority; You are attending an event at the Principality Stadium(Millennium stadium); Shopping is an important part of your trip; You are travelling to and from Cardiff by train; You are only staying for a short time; You want a good range of nightlife options.
+Stay in City Centre if you are a first-time tourist; Shopping is an important part of your trip; You are traveling to and from Cardiff by train; You are only staying for a short time; You want a good range of nightlife options.

-Best Places to Stay in Cardiff City Centre:
+Best Places to Stay in Cardiff City Centre for first-timers:

 The gardens that run along the banks of the river for the length of the district are popular with local sportspeople.
 Composed of a variety of open fields, as well as bowling and cricket facilities, the gardens are an ideal place for visitors of all ages to work off some energy.

-Pontcanna Inn is a unique boutique hotel, perfect for those who love socializing with both locals and fellow travelers.
+budget ($): Pontcanna Inn is a unique boutique hotel, perfect for those who love socializing with both locals and fellow travelers.
 The hotel boasts a popular restaurant and bar with a beautiful garden area, decorated with fairy lights and quirky furniture.
-Attractions nearby are Principality Stadium, St David’s Shopping Center, and St David’s Dewi Sant.

 Running up the west length of Butetown is Canal Park, a stretch of inner-city green space, providing residents and visitors a pleasant area to relax.
 The park has some nice walking routes that lead down into the larger Hamadryad Park in Cardiff Bay.